Learn more about the GFI Notify system. If you can’t find your answer, click below to send us a message.

-You will receive a total of 3 in 20 minute intervals: a text; an email; another text; another email.
+You will receive a total of 4 in 20 minute intervals.
 You will be able to input up to 3 cell phone numbers and up to 3 email addresses to simultaneously receive those notifications.
 Of course, if power is restored in the meantime, you will be notified of that once and all notifications will stop.
 Power outage notifications stop after 1 hour.

 If my GFI trips, can I reset it remotely?

 No, and you wouldn’t want to.
 As you saw on a previous page, a GFI outlet is a sensitive circuit breaker and there are several reasons why a GFI can trip.
 You would want a trusted person to check things out personally.

 In some cases, the GFI can be reset by simply pushing the reset button.
 If it keeps tripping, there could be a more serious problem.

 If you have a freezer or refrigerator plugged into an electrical outlet on a GFI circuit, we suggest that you keep a long extension cord available so that, if the GFI cannot be simply reset, at least your freezer or refrigerator can be plugged into a live outlet elsewhere until you will be available to deal with the problem that is causing the tripping.